Professor Greg Murray

 Professor Murray’s work has had significant translational impact.
 He wrote the APS guidelines for treating bipolar disorder and the psychological aspects of the Royal Australian and New Zealand College of Psychiatrists mood disorder guideline (2015).
 He is also a practising clinical psychologist with strong industry linkages, and currently serves as Deputy Lead of the Canada-based CREST.BD – an international research network studying psychosocial issues in bipolar disorder – and in an NIMH-led international working group on activation in mood disorders.

-An active public intellectual, Professor Murray has won multiple individual awards for teaching and provided professional development workshops for hundreds of psychologists and psychiatrists across Australia and overseas.
+Professor Murray has won multiple individual awards for teaching, and provided professional development workshops for hundreds of psychologists and psychiatrists across Australia and overseas.
 He was elected a Fellow of the Australian Psychological Society (APS) in 2013, and is patron of Bipolar Life, a support group for people with bipolar disorder.
 His most recent honor was the Swinburne Vice Chancellor's Research Excellence Award in 2017.

 Clinical Psychology; mood disorders; bipolar disorder; circadian rhythms; sleep